ZenanXing/Construct-Validation-for-IGGYPOPseq/README.md

 ### Output

-The results will presented as an Excel file and an Report HTML file.
-The columns that are most informative in the first two sheets of the Excel file are explained as follows.
-The description of the columns in the "All_Info" sheet are provided in the [tutorial](./Tutorial.pdf).
+The final results will be presented as an [Excel file](./demo/Analysis_Results/OutputFiles/Summary.xlsx) and an accompanying [HTML report](./demo/Analysis_Results/OutputFiles/Report.html).
+The most informative columns in the first two sheets of the Excel file are explained below.
+Descriptions of the columns in the "All_Info" sheet can be found in the [tutorial](./Tutorial.pdf).

 | Column Name | Type | Description |
 |-------|------|-------------|
 | primer_index | string | Primer index for the construct. |